Need a killer resume for that unexpected job opening?

 For example, the type of position being pursued (e.g. CEO/Business Developer, Specific to Aviation) and then you quickly see the size of airlines he’s worked for before (e.g. $600M P&L) and then a representation of revenue growth (e.g. increases up to 30%).

-#2 – Make sure you are using the right resume.
+#2 – Make sure you’re using the right resume.

 Is your resume reflective of the actual job?

 If you are just using your regular old resume and trying to send that over, you are missing the point.

 Remember earlier when I mentioned applicant systems and the way they scan resumes?